dojo/dojo.io/site/source/_posts/2018/03/11/Dojo-2-rc1.md

 `@dojo/widget-core` embraces the future of the web platform with out of the box meta implementations for Intersection Observers, Web Animations, and other APIs, with plans shortly for additional emerging standards such as ResizeObserver.

-An example of a Dojo 2 widget using the Intersection Observer meta is:
+The following example renders a list with images.
+By leveraging the Intersection Observer meta, the image `src` gets added only when the item is in the viewport, which prevents needlessly downloading images until the user scrolls to them.

 ```typescript
 import { WidgetBase } from '@dojo/widget-core/WidgetBase';